AutoML …

 - accelerate research and AI application development

 Machine learning (ML) has achieved considerable successes in recent years and an ever-growing number of disciplines rely on it.
 However, this success crucially relies on human machine learning experts to perform manual tasks.
 As the complexity of these tasks is often beyond non-ML-experts, the rapid growth of machine learning applications has created a demand for off-the-shelf machine learning methods that can be used easily and without expert knowledge.
-We call the resulting research area that targets progressive automation of machine learning AutoML.
+We call the resulting research area that targets progressive automation of machine learning, AutoML.

 Who we are

-You can learn more about us by visiting our university websites at ML Freiburg and at ML Hannover.
+You can learn more about us by visiting our university websites at ML Freiburg, at ML Hannover and at AutoML for Science Tübingen.